josbeir/cakephp-docs-md/docs/2/en/tutorials-and-examples/blog/blog.md

 The choices on table and column names are not arbitrary.
-If you follow CakePHP's database naming conventions, and CakePHP's class naming conventions (both outlined in [/getting-started/cakephp-conventions](getting-started/cakephp-conventions.md)), you'll be able to take advantage of a lot of free functionality and avoid configuration.
+If you follow CakePHP's database naming conventions, and CakePHP's class naming conventions (both outlined in
+[CakePHP Conventions](../../getting-started/cakephp-conventions.md)), you'll be able to take advantage of a lot of free functionality and avoid configuration.
 CakePHP is flexible enough to accommodate even the worst legacy database schema, but adhering to convention will save you time.

-Check out [/getting-started/cakephp-conventions](getting-started/cakephp-conventions.md) for more information, but suffice it to say that naming our table 'posts' automatically hooks it to our Post model, and having fields called 'modified' and 'created' will be automagically managed by CakePHP.
+Check out [CakePHP Conventions](../../getting-started/cakephp-conventions.md) for more information, but suffice it to say that naming our table 'posts' automatically hooks it to our Post model, and having fields called 'modified' and 'created' will be automagically managed by CakePHP.